abroroo/til/Grokking Simplicity/Chapter_13.md

 # Chapter 13: Clarifying Chains

-So, **Clarifying chains** is a refactoring technique that involves identifying logical steps within a function and either wrapping them in separate functions or naming their callbacks.
+So, there is another refactoring technique (**Clarifying chains**) that involves identifying logical steps within a function by either wrapping them in separate functions or naming their callbacks.

 ![image](https://github.com/user-attachments/assets/fba11e9c-57dd-40cb-b5a9-c002ed247bfd)